"On this view, God is not concerned with whether the person obeyed God by living a holy life or whether he was baptized."

 "yet we know that no one is justified by the works of the law but by the faithfulness of Jesus Christ.
 And we have come to believe in Christ Jesus, so that we may be justified by the faithfulness of Christ and not by the works of the law, because by the works of the law no one will be justified."
 (Galatians 2:16, New English Translation)

 If we are justified by the faithfulness of Jesus Christ, then that would seem to imply the reception of benefits to believers on basis of His imputed righteousness.
-This reading of Galatians 2:16 is supportive of justification by faith alone.
+Either reading of Galatians 2:16 is supportive of justification by faith alone.